-Mr. Hammer awarded Mr. Bunte a fiscal 2011 non-equity incentive award that was 100% of his target bonus amount resulting in a non-equity incentive plan compensation of \$342,000, or 90%, of his base salary.
+Mr. Hammer awarded Mr. Bunte a fiscal 2012 non-equity incentive award that was 144% of his target bonus amount resulting in a non-equity incentive plan compensation of \$572,817, or 137%, of his base salary.
+Mr. Bunte's award of 144% achievement against his target bonus amount was the same achievement percentage against target bonus amount that was earned by Mr. Hammer under his strictly quantitative non-equity incentive plan.
 In determining Mr. Bunte's bonus award, Mr. Hammer considered the following achievements in addition to the financial performance of our company.
-During fiscal 2011, Mr. Bunte successfully led the release of the CommVault Simpana 9 software suite.
-CommVault Simpana 9 is the largest release in our history and includes major technology advancements, including increased virtualization scalability and performance, integrated source and target data deduplication, automatic and transparent integration with hardware array-based snapshots, as well as new tools that ease migration to our next generation Simpana 9 platform.
-In addition, Mr. Bunte led our business and finance operation teams throughout fiscal 2011 in making critical resource and related investment decisions.
-Finally, during fiscal 2011, Mr. Bunte continued to strengthen our best in class customer support organization by maintaining customer satisfaction ratings that we believe are significantly higher than industry average.
-Mr. Hammer awarded Mr. Miceli a fiscal 2011 non-equity incentive award that was 90% of his target bonus amount resulting in a non-equity incentive plan compensation of \$142,200, or 45%, of his base salary.
+During fiscal 2012, Mr. Bunte successfully led the release efforts related to enhancements for our existing Simpana 9 software suite.
+These enhancements included new capabilities that converge backup, archive and reporting processes; additional SnapProtect technology that deliver hardware snapshot integration; enhancements to virtual server protection; new innovations to protect data on laptops and desktops with embedded source deduplication for optimized efficiency; and new integration with Microsoft SharePoint.
+In addition, Mr. Bunte led our business and finance operation teams throughout fiscal 2012 in making critical resource and related investment decisions.
+Finally, during fiscal 2012, Mr. Bunte continued to enhance our best in class customer support organization.
+The results of our recent customer support survey raise the bar for excellence in delivering technical support and services that top industry averages for customer satisfaction, loyalty and retention.

+Mr. Hammer awarded Mr. Miceli a fiscal 2012 non-equity incentive award that was 120% of his target bonus amount resulting in a non-equity incentive plan compensation of \$198,120, or 60%, of his base salary.
 In determining Mr. Miceli's bonus award, Mr. Hammer considered the following achievements in addition to the financial performance of our company.
-Mr. Miceli successfully led CommVault's worldwide finance organization during fiscal 2011 and worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on resource and related investment decisions.
-In addition, during fiscal 2011 Mr. Miceli led significant enhancements to CommVault's control environment and transactional processes such as additional streamlining of CommVault's customer support renewal process and providing other revenue enhancement opportunities.
+Mr. Miceli successfully led CommVault's worldwide finance organization during fiscal 2012 and worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on resource and related investment decisions.
+In addition, during fiscal 2012 Mr. Miceli led several significant enhancements related to CommVault's control environment and transactional processes as we automate and streamline all of our critical processes to scale with the anticipated growth of the company.

-Mr. Miiller - Fiscal 2011 Non-Equity Incentive Compensation
+Mr. Miller - Fiscal 2012 Non-Equity Incentive Compensation